Lately, I’ve been contemplating screen issues, because screen use has gotten pretty out of hand at my house and I’m tired of it.

 - I’m sure you’ve heard the old, “if you don’t use your muscles you’ll lose them” theory.
 This is true.
 The Mayo Clinic notes that weak unused muscles are a leading cause of knee and other bodily injuries.
 Tons of medical research shows that a lack of regular physical activity causes muscles to become weak and flabby, joints to become stiff and makes lung, heart and blood circulation far less efficient.

-- Research shows that kids who spend 10 hours or more in front of screens each week have trouble sleeping and do worse in educational programs (like school or home school).
+- Research shows that kids who spend 10 hours or more in front of screens each week have trouble sleeping and do worse in educational programs.

 - Some research shows that too much screen time can make kids depressed.